nebulastream/nebulastream/src/REST/README.md

 ### Activate duplicate physical stream name
-If a physical stream tries to register with an already existing stream, a random string is added at the end, and the physical stream labelled as misconfigured.
+If a physical stream tries to register with an already existing stream, a random string is added at the end, and the physical stream labelled as MISCONFIGURED.
 To be able to query on it, call this method to prove that the new name is valid

 **API**: /streamCatalog/addPhysicalStreamToLogicalStream\